darktable-org/dtdocs/content/special-topics/program-invocation/darktable-cli.md

 `--help [option]`
 : Prints usage and exits.
 If `option` is specified, additionally prints usage for the given option.

-`--core <darktable options>`
+`--core <Ansel options>`
-: All command line parameters following `--core` are passed to the darktable core and handled as standard parameters.
-See the [`darktable binary`](./darktable.md) section for a detailed description.
+: All command line parameters following `--core` are passed to the Ansel core and handled as standard parameters.
+See the [`Ansel binary`](./Ansel.md) section for a detailed description.

 # export options

-Export options for darktable are defined as configuration items, set from within the [export module](../../module-reference/utility-modules/shared/export.md).
-There are two ways to alter this configuration when using `darktable-cli`, as described below.
+Export options for Ansel are defined as configuration items, set from within the [export module](../../module-reference/utility-modules/shared/export.md).
+There are two ways to alter this configuration when using `Ansel-cli`, as described below.

 ## use the export module

-The `darktable-cli` command will use the last format configuration used in the export module, when run in interactive (gui) mode.
-You may therefore manually set your desired format options in the darktable gui and then run `darktable-cli` to export your files.
+The `Ansel-cli` command will use the last format configuration used in the export module, when run in interactive (gui) mode.
+You may therefore manually set your desired format options in the Ansel gui and then run `Ansel-cli` to export your files.

 ## pass options on the command-line